 The Future of Healthcare is Predictive

-06 Apr 2025With all of the changes at the HHS/FDA, biopharma and biotech may move even more slowly than they have historically, which is to say glacially.
-These are crisis-inducing changes, but also a massive opportunity.
+There’s been even more uncertainty recently with all of the changes at HHS/FDA.
+One thing is certain: with all the cuts in personnel, biopharma and biotech will likely more even slowly than they have historically, which is to say glacially.

 The future of healthcare is remote/ decentralized